SamTV12345/PodFetch/README.md

 Podfetch is a self-hosted podcast manager.
 It is a web app that lets you download podcasts and listen to them online.
 It is written in Rust and uses React for the frontend.
+It also contains a GPodder integration so you can continue using your current podcast app.

 Every time a new commit is pushed to the main branch, a new docker image is built and pushed to docker hub.
 So it is best to use something like [watchtower](https://github.com/containrrr/watchtower) to automatically update the docker image.